itod/threadutils/README.md

 The "giver" thread should call `-put:`, which will either:

-* Return immediately if the buffer currently contains 3 or fewer items.
+* return immediately if the buffer currently contains 3 or fewer items.

 OR